ShaunTheSheep25/shaun-stack/README.md

 ## Limitations

-There are multiple limitations with the way I've containerised these services, some of which are given as follows -
+There are multiple limitations with the way I've containerised these services, some of which are given below -

 - Containers run as root, but this is not suitable for production (detailed in SECURITY.md)
 - SQLite is used for persistence, but is usually not considered for multi-instance production deployments